 Why Do Cats Rub Against You?

 There are a few reasons why cats rub against you.
-One reason is because they want your attention.
+One reason is that they want your attention.
 If you’re petting them and they start to purr, they may start rubbing against you to let you know they’re enjoying it.

-Another reason is because they’re marking you with their scent.
+Another reason is that they’re marking you with their scent.
 Cats have scent glands in their faces, so when they rub against you, they’re leaving their mark.
 This is a way of claiming you as their own and making sure that other cats know it.